bcgov/family-law-act-app/RunningLocal.md

 # Create projects

-If you are resetting your environment, change into the "openshift" folder in the root of TheOrgBook repo and run the following script.
+If you are resetting your environment, change into the "openshift" folder in the root of Family Protection Order repo and run the following script.
 Give this operation a bit of time to complete before recreating the projects.

 ```
 ./generateLocalProjects.sh -D